castle-games/documentation/Tutorials/Make Your First Castle Game.md

 ![Click 'Copy Link'](https://raw.githubusercontent.com/castle-games/castle-tutorials/master/1/copy-link.png)

 Congratulations!
 You've made a Castle game and added it to your profile.
-You can update your game at any time by editing the '.castle' file or 'main.lua' and repeating this step.
+You can update your game at any time by editing the `.castle` file or `main.lua` and repeating this step.

 The next tutorial will show you how to add Castle-specific features to your game, such as storing data in a database and making posts.